huggingface/transformers/examples/research_projects/jax-projects/README.md

 ## Organization

 Participants can propose ideas for an interesting NLP and/or CV project.
 Teams of 3 to 5 will then be formed around the most promising and interesting projects.
-Make sure to read through the []() section on how to propose projects, comment on other participants’ project ideas, and create a team.
+Make sure to read through the [Projects](#projects) section on how to propose projects, comment on other participants' project ideas, and create a team.

-To help each team to successfully finish their project, we have organized talks by leading scientists and engineers from Google, Hugging Face, and the open-source NLP & CV community.
-The talks will take place before the community week from *June 30th to July 2nd*.
+To help each team successfully finish their project, we have organized talks by leading scientists and engineers from Google, Hugging Face, and the open-source NLP & CV community.
+The talks will take place before the community week from June 30th to July 2nd.
 Make sure to attend the talks to get the most out of your participation!
-Check out the [(TODO) talks timetable]() to get an overview of all talks, their speakers and time.
+Check out the [Talks](#talks) section to get an overview of the talks, including the speaker and the time of the talk.

-Each team is then given free access to a TPUv3-8 VM from *July 7th to July 14th*.
+Each team is then given free access to a TPUv3-8 VM from July 7th to July 14th.
 In addition, we will provide training examples in JAX/Flax for a variety of NLP and Vision models to kick-start your project.
-During the week, we make sure to answer any question you might have about JAX/Flax and Transformers.
-We will try to help each team as much as possible to successfully complete their project!
+During the week, we make sure to answer any questions you might have about JAX/Flax and Transformers.
+We will try to help each team as much as possible to complete their project!

 At the end of the community week, each team can submit a demo of their project.
 All demonstrations will be evaluated by a jury and the top-3 demos will be awarded a prize.
-Check out the [(TODO) HOW_TO_SUBMIT.md]( ) document for more information and suggestions on how to submit your project.
+Check out the [How to submit a demo](#how-to-submit-a-demo) section for more information and suggestions on how to submit your project.

 ## Important dates

 **23.06.** Official announcement of the community week.
-Make sure to sign-up in this Google form.
+Make sure to sign-up in [this google form](https://forms.gle/tVGPhjKXyEsSgUcs8).
 **23.06. - 30.06.** Participants will be added to an internal Slack channel.
 Project ideas can be proposed here and groups of 3-5 are formed.
 Read this document for more information.
 **30.06.** Release of all relevant training scripts in JAX/Flax as well as other documents on how to set up a TPU, how to use the training scripts, how to submit a demo, tips & tricks for JAX/Flax, tips & tricks for efficient use of the   hub.
 **30.06. - 2.07.** Talks about JAX/Flax, TPU, Transformers, Computer Vision & NLP will be held.